openlegend/core-rules/core/SRD.md

 resist roll against this bane, they become to immune to all subsequent attempts by you to inflict the bane for the next 24 hours.

-## Surprised

-**Duration:** 1 Round
-\
-**Power Level:** 0
-\
-**Attack Attributes:** N/A
-\
-**Attack:**

--   N/A

-**Description:** Being surprised is being caught flat-footed and scrambling to react to an enemy that the character was either unaware of or did not realize was an enemy. \newline

-**Effect:** All attackers gain advantage 1 against surprised characters.
-Surprised characters cannot take any actions that are interrupt actions. \newline

-**Special:** Unlike other banes, surprised cannot by inflicted directly with an action roll.
-Instead, it is determined by situations resulting from the story, such as a party being ambushed by a band of thieves hiding in the brush.

-Under certain conditions a character may be surprised against **only one opponent**.
-The most common example being an opponent that is disguised, hiding, invisible, or for some other reason *not perceived as a threat*.

 ## Truthfulness

 **Duration:** 10 minutes (special)